Hikes: Trail of Ten Falls

 Another advantage of this park is the flexibility of choosing where to start and how far to hike.
 There are two main trailheads and a third with a two-hour time limit.

 Great Forest/Falls Loop

-What makes this hike the greatest is that there here are no fewer than 10 waterfalls to enjoy.
+What makes this hike the greatest is that three are no fewer than 10 waterfalls to enjoy.
 Silver Falls was designated a “Recreational Demonstration Area” in 1934 by Pres.
 Franklin Roosevelt, with the designation came development and construction assistance from the Civilian Conservation Corps (CCC).

 Tracy Hooper and Marcie Tyre Berkley on the well-worn path

 The falls were full from the spring thaw

 It is easy to start from two primary trailheads, one at South Falls Lodge and the other from the North Falls viewpoint.
 We took the North Falls Trailhead and returned to the parking lot A by way of the Rim Trail.
 The Upper North Falls cascades over a cliff that was formed by lava flows from thousands of years of volcanic activity in the region.
 About a mile into the trail, after a few trips under the lava ledges and the thunderous waterfalls, the trail veers to a side canyon and Twin Falls, which earns it name by the rock that splits the water.
 The next trail junction is with the Winter Trail, which leads to Winter Falls.
 It is only a good view in the winter and spring.